SumoLogic/sumologic-kubernetes-collection/docs/README.md

 It will send `windows_` prefixed metrics to Sumo Logic.

+> [!NOTE]
-**Note: We currently do not have dashboard which is using those metrics.**
+> We currently do not have dashboards using using these metrics.